avm-mcp-server

 For Developers: Publishing Updates

-1. Update Version Numbers:
+1. Update Version Numbers (in your feature branch):

 • pyproject.toml - Package version